mahootiha-maryam/U-net_CNN_Segmentation/README.md

 # U-net_CNN_Segmentation
-We can use U-net as an architecture for image segmentation.It is a powerful architecture for biomedical image segmentation.
-Before training model I tried to process images, resize them and plot them.
+We can use U-net as an important architecture for **image segmentation**.
+<br>Before training model preprocessing has done with Monai library.